dndungu/blank/README.md

 # BlankPage
-A golang application that serves a blank web page.
+A Golang application that serves a blank web page.
 This app is intended to test and demo deployment stategies.